Strategic Choice: 1998–2000: later career

 Strategic Choice remained in training for three more seasons but never won again.
 In 1998 he finished second in the Yorkshire Cup, third in the Grand Prix de Deauville and fourth in the Geoffrey Freer Stakes from five runs in Europe before ending the year with an unplaced effort in the Hong Kong Vase at Sha Tin Racecourse in December.
 His eight-year-old campaign was restricted to two races at Newmarket: he finished fourth in the Fred Archer Stakes in June and sixth in a minor event in the following month.
 He was back on the track but made no impact in two starts as he finished unplaced in handicap races at Haydock Park and Newmarket in July.

 Stud record

 At the end of his racing career Strategic Choice was retired to stud.
 He was used primarily as a sire of National Hunt horses and was based at the Bracklynn Stud in Ireland.
 The best of his offspring included Bog Warrior (Drinmore Novice Chase, Galmoy Hurdle, Webster Cup Chase) and Grey Gold (winner of eight races).

 Pedigree

-Strategic Choice was inbred 3 × 3 to Tom Rolfe, meaning that this stallion appears twice in the third generation of his pedigree.
+Strategic Choice is inbred 3S x 3D to the stallion Tom Rolfe, meaning that he appears third generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Strategic Choice is inbred 4S x 5S to the stallion War Admiral, meaning that he appears fourth generation and fifth generation (via Tumbling) on the sire side of his pedigree.